I tried deploying an AI agent to AgentCore using AgentCore CLI

 --endpoint https://mcp.example.com/mcp

-To set up JWT authorization for a Gateway, specify --authorizer-type CUSTOM_JWT:
+To set up JWT authorization for a Gateway, specify --authorizer-type CUSTOM_JWT when creating it:

 Adding JWT authentication